fbpx

 2. Web Site Scraping

-RPA can be used to scrape data off the websites based on certain rules and enter into another system.
+RPA can be used to scrape data off websites based on certain rules and enter it into another system.
 Examples of this can be scraping data for stock trading websites, news, and media sites.

 Examples of BPM